 After nearly 30 years of management experience in publishing, advertising, information technology marketing and her own business; Imogen is now devoting her energies to teaching ethics, being a board member, business mentor and helping women get elected to representative office.
 Using her skills to effect political and social change is proving very challenging but also rewarding.

 Sarah has over 20 years’ experience in Human Resources and has most recently been involved in driving meaningful organisational change and transformation.
 Her passion to encourage and empower women, is the result of having been mentored herself, by a strong female leader.
 Sarah’s experience in recruiting for senior roles has enabled her to see first-hand, how few women even apply for these roles.
 Seeing her female peer network achieve career milestones is her focus as she helps women back themselves and have the courage to step up.

 Elizabeth Crouch, Advisor

 Elizabeth spent 16 years with the Federal government before moving into the private sector where she held various positions, including the role of Chief Executive of the Housing Industry Association.
 Elizabeth holds positions as Deputy Chancellor of Macquarie University, non-executive Director of SGS Economics and Planning, and Trustee of the Museum of Applied Arts and Sciences.
 She was previously on the Board of Chandler Macleod Group prior to its sale to Recruit Holdings.
-Elizabeth chairs a number of audit committees including for the City of Sydney, Health Infrastructure and Railcorp and is a member of the Office of Environment and Heritage audit committee.
+Elizabeth chairs several audit committees including for the City of Sydney, Health Infrastructure and Railcorp and is a member of the Office of Environment and Heritage audit committee.